 It went past me, therefore, and I never thought it would be of any importance to me, ever.
 Well, to be honest I didn’t think much about it, since it didn’t interest me.
 I may have sought something to serve my thirst for a good vampire program after MOONLIGHT ended, but I soon decided that neither TVD nor TRUE BLOOD was going to be it.

 This year at Purgatory Convention, the organizers had a certain David Alpay as MoC.
 I had no idea who that guy was, but I fell in love with him at first sight (not love love… you know what I mean).
 Such a great and kind and funny and adorable human being.
 Naturally I wanted to know what he was like as an actor, and checked out his Wikipedia and IMDB sites.
-Unfortunately, except for a minor, nameless role in ROYAL PAINS, he had done nothing I have ever seen.
+Unfortunately, except for an episode role in ROYAL PAINS, he had done nothing I have ever seen.
 I found a Hallmark Xmas movie on Youtube and watched it this September – twice in as many days – but that was about it.

 Long story short, I knew if I wanted to see more of him, I had to choose something from this list of TV shows I had never seen and – to be honest – never wanted to see.
 None of them.
 Alas, if you want one thing, you have to like the other, as they say.
 So my choice became TVD – after all was it available on Amazon Prime, and since I had only recently gotten myself a one-year Prime membership, I thought I might as well also make use of it for something other than just quick and free deliveries.
 I’m not big on streaming, I don’t have Netflix (only had it for one free trial month, but I rather stick to shows I know and are on “normal” telly) or anything, and I hadn’t yet made much use of Prime Video.

 Anyways, the day came to change that.
 On Tuesday, October 15, 2019, I started watching THE VAMPIRE DIARIES.